Holographic entanglement negativity for disjoint subsystems in $\mathrm{AdS_{d+1}/CFT_d}$: Holographic entanglement negativity for 3 / 2

-In this section we briefly review the computation of the entanglement negativity for bipartite states in a $CFT_{1+1}$ as described in \cite{PhysRevLett.109.130502,Calabrese:2012nk,Calabrese:2014yza} and subsequently describe the holographic entanglement negativity prescription for zero and finite temperature mixed states of two disjoint (spatial) intervals in proximity in $CFT_{1+1}$s dual to bulk pure $AdS_3$ and the BTZ black holes respectively.
-To this end we begin by considering a {\it tripartition} of a system in a pure state described by a $CFT_{1+1}$ into the spatial intervals $A_1$, $A_2$ and $B$ with $A=A_1 \cup A_2=[u_1,v_1]\cup[u_2,v_2]$, and $B=A^c$ represents the rest of the system.
-The two intervals $A_1$ and $A_2$ are separated by the interval $ A_s \subset B $ as shown in the Fig. \ref{fig1}.
+We begin by considering a tripartition of a system in a pure state described by a \cft{2} into the spatial intervals $A_1$, $A_2$ and $B$ with $A=A_1\cup A_2=[u_1,v_1]\cup[u_2,v_2]$, and $B=A^c$ represents the rest of the system.
+The two intervals $A_1$ and $A_2$ are separated by the interval $ A_s\subset B$ as shown in \cref{fig_en_dj}.